Analog Sensors

-• Import (import existing *.xml or *.dxd sensor databases)
+• Import - Import existing *.xml sensor databases

-Each sensor is defined with the information in the database:
+Each sensor is defined by the following information:

 DS_options_editors_angleSensorsInfo

-• Electrical (output) unit - The electrical output unit of the sensor, most times V or A.
+• Unit - The electrical output unit of the sensor, most times V or A.

-• Channel name - Use this field to pre-define the channel name for the setup.
+• Channel name - Predefine the channel name for setup.

 DS_options_editors_angleSensors_generalSensorInformation